Towns, Beaches and the Abrolhos Archipelago in the far south of Bahia

 Praia do Pau Fincado em Nova Viçosa

-Straight beach, located in the urban perimeter, with weak waves and beaten sand.
-One of the most popular, it has snack stalls and some wooden handicrafts.
+Thisstraight beach, located on the urban perimeter, with weak waves and beaten sand, is one of the most popular in the region.
+The place is home to snack stalls and wooden handicrafts, providing a pleasant experience for visitors.

 Praia da Costa do Atlântico em Nova Viçosa